 Getting the gluten-free diet right is easy when you know the ground rules.
 Follow the guidelines below and you will be on your way to a happy, healthy gluten-free life.

 This material is not intended to provide medical advice, which should be obtained directly from a physician.

 Foods made from grains (and grain-like plants) that do not contain harmful gluten, including:

-Plain rice in all forms (white, brown, basmati, enriched rice, etc.).
+- Plain rice in all forms (white, brown, wild, basmati, enriched rice, etc.).

 Annatto, glucose syrup, lecithin, maltodextrin (even when it is made from wheat), oat gum, plain spices, silicon dioxide, starch, food starch and vinegar (only malt vinegar might contain gluten).
 Also citric, lactic and malic acids as well as sucrose, dextrose and lactose; and these baking products: arrowroot, cornstarch, guar and xanthan gums, tapioca flour or starch, potato starch flour and potato starch, vanilla.